Legislators. A constituent's State Senator or Dele-

 reports, various indexes to bills, Final Status Report of

-Proposed Legislation, Synopsis of Laws Enacted, journals
+Proposed Legislation, Synopsis of Laws Enacted

 of both Senate and House, and Laws of Maryland